MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Audiences_BidBoost.md

 author: jonmeyers
 ms.author: jonmeyers
 ms.date: 6/18/2026
-description: Optimize your ad group or campaign by setting a different bid amount, customizing ads, and broadening keywords.
+description: Once you create an audience and associate it with an ad group or campaign, you can then increase/decrease the bid amount, or bid boost, for it.
 ---

 # Set up bid boost